 Basically, performance on the Nokia 6 is top-notch (no pun intended), and I have no complaints about the phone’s performance so far.

 User Experience: Stock Android, Need I Say More?

 The fingerprint scanner, aside from the awkward positioning, works well enough.
 It’s definitely not one of the fastest out there, but it’s definitely not slow enough to be really noticeable.

 The Nokia 6 packs in a 3,000 mAh non-removable Li-ion battery which, on paper, looks a tad bit small for a phone with a 5.5-inch LCD display, but the Nokia 6 (2018) lasts extremely long.
 I’m serious.
 I don’t know what voodoo HMD Global did on this thing, but the Nokia 6 has easily lasted me over a day every day without fail.

 Plus it has fast charge support (with the fast charger bundled in the box), which takes it from 10% to 100% in just over 1 hour and 30 minutes.
 For emergency situations though, you can go up to 50% in just 30 minutes and that is superb.

 When it comes to connectivity, the Nokia 6 uses a hybrid 3-choose-2 SIM card slot that can either house a nano SIM and a Micro SIM, or a nano SIM and an SD Card, depending on your preference.

-The Nokia 6 (2018) also has WiFi b/g/n, but doesn’t support the latest ‘ac’ standard, which, for its price is not something I expected it to have anyway.
+The Nokia 6 (2018) also has WiFi b/g/n/ac support.
 Plus, it has Bluetooth 5.0 which means better, more reliable Bluetooth connections.